 All right, I want to try it out.
 What do I need to know?

 First and foremost, please do not be evil.
-Use skipfish only against services you own, or have a permission to test.
+Use skipfish only against services you own, or have permission to test.

 Keep in mind that all types of security testing can be disruptive.
 Although the scanner is designed not to carry out malicious attacks, it may accidentally interfere with the operations of the site.
 You must accept the risk, and plan accordingly.
 Run the scanner against test instances where feasible, and be prepared to deal with the consequences if things go wrong.